UQcsse3200/2025-studio-3/ai/team8.md

 - Generative AI was used sporadically to assist with identifying where code coverage was missing and how to fix it.

+## Jackie

+- Generative AI was used to generate tests for the SkillSet and Skill classes.
+- Generative AI was used to generate javadocs for same.